async-profiler/async-profiler/README.md

 ```
 # apt-get install openjdk-8-dbg
 ```
-On Gentoo the ``icedtea`` OpenJKD can be built with the per-package setting ``FEATURES="nostrip"`` to retain symbols.
+On Gentoo the ``icedtea`` OpenJDK can be built with the per-package setting ``FEATURES="nostrip"`` to retain symbols.

 ## Supported platforms